National Jewish Health is one of the first institutions in the United States to offer a procedure for people with severe asthma

 At National Jewish Health, you have the support of the leading respiratory hospital in the nation.
 People come from around the world to receive treatment they can’t find anywhere else.

-Dr. Ali Musani and Dr. Michael Wechsler perform the BT procedure at National Jewish Health.
-They have both performed the procedure dozens of times.
-Both doctors served as principal investigators of the study (AIR2 Trial), which was the largest BT research trial in the world.
+Dr. Michael Wechsler performs the BT procedure at National Jewish Health.
+He's performed the procedure dozens of times and served as the principal investigator of the study (AIR2 Trial), which was the largest BT research trial in the world.

 Dr. Wechsler lectures internationally on BT and presented five year data on BT at the American Thoracic Society meeting in 2013.